Skip to main content

 • “There are a lot of bugs that were present in the short amount of time I played the game, including menus not functioning, freezes, stuttering, random health loss, and more.”

-The grinding aspect of the game is heavily criticized, with players finding the farming and crafting mechanics tedious and overly time-consuming.
-Many express frustration over the excessive resource gathering required, particularly at the game's start, leading to a perception of the game as boring and unenjoyable.
-Overall, the grinding experience is seen as a major flaw that detracts from the game's potential.
+The grinding aspect of the game is heavily criticized, with players finding the resource gathering and crafting processes tedious and excessively time-consuming.
+Many express frustration over the need to collect large quantities of materials, such as rocks, to progress, leading to a perception of the game as boring and unenjoyable.
+Overall, the grinding mechanics detract significantly from the gaming experience, leaving players feeling frustrated and unmotivated.

 • “Crafting involves heavy grinding and is incredibly boring.”

-• “When you begin the game, it's quite grindy because you need to collect 145 rocks to get your starter tools, and it becomes easier when you start a new game.”
+• “When you begin the game, it's quite grindy because you need to collect 145 rocks to get your starter tools, which makes the early experience tedious.”

-• “This game is a joke; have fun if you want to spend half your life grinding for a useless pickaxe.
-Even if all the bugs are fixed, you're still left with a boring game.”
+• “This game is a joke; you will spend half your life grinding for a useless pickaxe.
+Even if all the bugs are fixed, you're still left with a boring game that feels empty.”

 The humor in the game is largely unintentional, with players finding amusement in its numerous glitches and awkward animations, such as floating pants and stiff character models.
-While some moments elicit genuine laughter, they stem from the game's shortcomings rather than intentional comedic design.
-Overall, the humor is described as a mix of absurdity and frustration, making it entertaining for the wrong reasons.
+While the game is criticized for its poor execution, these flaws contribute to a comedic experience that some players appreciate, albeit for the wrong reasons.
+Overall, the humor stems from the game's shortcomings rather than intentional comedic design.

 • “Corma is hilarious for all the wrong reasons.”

-The music in the game is prominently featured and can be easily heard, though opinions on its quality vary, as it may not appeal to everyone.
-However, players have the option to turn it off if they prefer.
+The music in the game is prominently featured and can be easily heard, though opinions on its quality may vary, as players have the option to turn it off if desired.

 • “The music can be heard loud and clear.”

-• “Music is customizable to your taste, and you can turn it off if you prefer.”
+• “Music is customizable to taste; you can turn it off if you prefer.”

 • “The music can be heard loud and clear, but it often feels repetitive and uninspired.”